 Our employment page will have the current job openings: https://columbusconventions.com/employment/.
 At the ASM Global-managed Greater Columbus Convention Center; you will find a commitment to diversity and inclusion, innovation, teamwork, work/life balance, and opportunities for growth.
 ASM Global is an equal opportunity employer.

 VenueShield is the ASM Global environmental hygiene program.
 The program was created to provide the highest levels of safety, cleanliness, and reassurance to all guests in response to the COVID-19 pandemic.
 ASM Global is the world leader in venue management, connecting people though the power of the live experience in the safest, cleanest, greenest facilities in the world.
 View the GCCC Reactivation Plan for details.

 What does GBAC STAR™ accreditation provide?

 Global Biorisk Advisory Council® (GBAC) STAR™, a Division of ISSA, is the worldwide cleaning industry association, GCCC has implemented the most stringent protocols for cleaning, disinfection, and infectious disease prevention in the facility.

 With the GBAC STAR™ accreditation, the GCCC has:

 Is Personal Protective Equipment (PPE) available?

-Attendees, guests and employees are required to wear masks during their time in the Greater Columbus Convention Center.
+Face coverings are recommended for individuals who are not fully vaccinated.
+Proof of vaccination is not required.
 A PPE Resource Center is available online and on-site for guests, click here for details.
 The GCCC suggests show management to provide face masks for their attendees.

 How are you including physical distancing?

 All room sets, as well as the layout of event registration and catering services, are created per physical distancing measures.
-We remind guests to stay 6 feet away from other guests and employees.
+We remind guests to stay 3 – 6 feet distanced from other guests and employees.